sethsandaru/eloquent-docs/README.md

 Feel free to fork this library and sending a PR here.

-Note: all the contributions need to follow PSR-12 and add unit testing.
+Note: all the contributions need to follow PSR-12 and cover everything under unit testing.

 ## LICENSE